-(26) Position Colorado as a model for the world---a place of
+(26) Position Colorado as a model for the world-a place of abundance, prosperity, peace, zero hunger, and zero homelessness.

 As used in this Act, unless the context otherwise requires:

 "Artificial Intelligence" or "AI" means any machine-based system that can, for a given set of human-defined objectives, make predictions, recommendations, or decisions influencing real or virtual environments, including machine learning, deep learning, neural networks, natural language processing, computer vision, and robotic process automation.